Distributed solar generation forecasting using attention-based deep neural networks for cloud movement prediction: Introduction

 \section{Introduction}

 The number of small-scale distributed solar photovoltaic (PV) installations on the rooftops of residential and commercial buildings (i.e., behind-the-meter PV systems) has increased over the past decade and is expected to grow exponentially in the coming years \cite{IEA2021World2021, Erdener2022AForecasting}.
-These PV systems contribute toward decarbonising our electricity sector by generating clean and renewable energy.
+These PV systems contribute to decarbonising our electricity sector by generating clean and renewable energy.
 However, integrating large amounts of behind-the-meter PV systems into existing electricity networks poses challenges due to the variable and non-dispatchable nature of solar generation \cite{Erdener2022AForecasting, Hou2019ProbabilisticChina}.
 Fortunately, accurate predictions of future solar generation (i.e., solar PV power forecasts) can reduce this uncertainty and enable energy stakeholders to better plan and manage electricity grid operation and energy market participation \cite{Yang2019OperationalMarket, Antonanzas2016ReviewForecasting}.
-In particular, solar power forecasts over short time intervals (a few seconds, minutes, or up to 1-6 hours ahead) are important for demand response, to schedule spinning reserves and to ensure the quality and stability of the grid \cite{Nespoli2022MachineImagery, Barbieri2017VeryReview}.
+In particular, short-term solar power forecasts, ranging from seconds, minutes and up to 1-6 hours ahead, are critical for demand response, scheduling spinning reserves, and maintaining grid stability and power quality \cite{Nespoli2022MachineImagery, Barbieri2017VeryReview, perera2022multi}.

-Cloud changes in the sky are the primary driver of solar power fluctuations in short time intervals \cite{Lin2022RecentMethods, Ajith2021DeepData}.
+Cloud changes in the sky are the primary driver of solar power fluctuations over short time intervals \cite{Lin2022RecentMethods, Ajith2021DeepData}.
 Short-term solar forecasting methods typically forecast changes in clouds in two forms: (i) by implicitly forecasting cloud changes using data such as cloud cover measurements provided by nearby weather observation stations, or (ii) by explicitly forecasting cloud movement using images of the sky.
 The latter enables a more accurate understanding of the movement and formation of clouds, since images of the sky can provide detailed information about clouds at high temporal resolutions (e.g., seconds, minutes) as compared to coarse-grained measures such as cloud cover which is usually available at lower temporal resolutions (e.g., hourly) \cite{Lin2022RecentMethods, Bansal2022ALearning}.